jlahne/r-opus-v2/docs/06-PCA.md

 It is also worth noting that the plot produced here is different than that produced in the original **R Opus**, so eithere there is simulation variability (probably) or the underlying program has changed between 2015 and now (also possible).
 The overall conclusions are not greatly different but the overlapping areas can vary quite dramatically.

 The basic approach (which we saw back in the CVA section of the **R Opus**) is to draw a new set of bootstrapped observations for each product: we need 42 observations per product to calculate a new mean.
-We then can use the projection function from our original PCA solution to project these results into our space; in a nod to the truncated bootstrap approach **REF Peltier et al** we will use only the first 2 dimensions of the projection function to get the results so as not to overfit.
+We then can use the projection function from our original PCA solution to project these results into our space; in a nod to the truncated bootstrap approach [@cadoretConstruction2013] we will use only the first 2 dimensions of the projection function to get the results so as not to overfit.
 Finally, we'll draw ellipses around our results to represent variability.

 ```r